ding0t/scbc-taipan/labs/lab08_automate.md

 1. It acts on the behalf of the permissions it was invoked with.
 SO if you need sudo to restart a service, you will need to call your script with sudo for that to work.
 1. If you dont want a line to execute; comment that line out using `#` at the start of the line

-## example sutomating the update of ssh
+## example automating the secure configuration of ssh
 SSH needs some secure defaults, lets script this one..
 1.  [go to](../fightclub/scripts/ssh_config.sh)
 1. download the raw file